Skip to main content Scroll Top

 As a household name in the XR industry, Pico has earned a reputation for redefining VR quality.

-Built for dynamic and immersive experiences, the Pico 4 Enterprise (Pico 4E) VR headset sets a new standard for enterprise training with ultra-clear, immersive, and lifelike XR experiences thanks to the headset’s higher resolution 1200 PPI and 4k+ display powered by the Snapdragon™ XR2 chipset.
+Built for dynamic and immersive experiences, the Pico 4 Enterprise (Pico 4E) VR headset sets a new standard for enterprise training with ultra-clear, lifelike XR experiences thanks to its higher-resolution 1200 PPI and 4k+ display powered by the Snapdragon™ XR2 chipset.

 Designed to address XR business needs, the Pico 4E virtual reality headset provides an ultra-smooth VR experience.
-The virtual reality headset includes an ergonomic design that includes balanced weight distribution, with the battery cleverly mounted on the back of the headset.
+The virtual reality headset features an ergonomic design with balanced weight distribution, and the battery is cleverly mounted on the back of the headset.
 The detachable foam mask also ensures optimal comfort for users.
 The Pico 4E headset also offers organizations versatility with training with cutting-edge MR capabilities.

 Pico’s advanced design uses an RBG camera to unlock mixed reality (MR) experiences with video see-through.
-For enterprise learners, the mixed reality capabilities allow learners to perform role-specific tasks that bridge digital content with their physical work environment.
-With hand and eye-tracking capabilities, Pico 4E uses multiple cameras to provide inside-out 6DoF tracking that enables employees to move freely during enterprise training.
+For enterprise learners, mixed reality capabilities enable them to perform role-specific tasks that bridge digital content and their physical work environment.
+With hand and eye-tracking capabilities, the Pico 4E uses multiple cameras to provide inside-out 6DoF tracking, enabling employees to move freely during enterprise training.
 This compact VR headset is a powerful yet cost-effective choice for enterprise training solutions.

 With The Pico 4E Virtual Reality Headset, You Can Expect: